+is bestowed by the huge broad leaves of the plantain that grow in profusion everywhere.
+These plants reach the height of twenty feet.
+The fruit (generally known in Europe as the banana) is so familiar all over the world that it needs no description.
+We may however remark that each plant after about a year's growth will probably bear about three hundred fruits weighing above sixty pounds; and it will then die exhausted by its bounteous effort.
 Fruit and flowers of forms quite strange to the visitor grow in profusion everywhere, impressing one with the idea of luxury and plenty.
-We feel, as we roam along the paths, how happy and contented the people must be who live amidst such surroundings; and we reflect upon the contrast which it all bears to the barbarian and povertystricken Kandy under the tyrant kings, when the food of the people chiefly consisted of bark and roots, and their homes were squalid beyond conception.
-Such a transformation as this influx of wealth and comfort under British rule must be a convincing proof to the intelligent natives that their citadel at length fell to worthy conquerors, and a matter of proud satisfaction to every Briton who reflects on the result of the enterprise.

-The visitor who arrives at Kandy in the evening will probably be attracted to an after-dinner stroll round the lake, by the lower road, upon the banks.
+We feel, as we roam along these luxurious paths, how happy and contented the people must be who live amidst such surroundings; and we reflect upon the contrast which it all bears to the barbarian and povertystricken Kandy under the tyrant kings, when the food of the people chiefly consisted of bark and roots, and their homes were squalid beyond conception.
+Such a transformation as this influx of wealth and comfort under British rule must be a convincing proof to the intelligent natives that their citadel at length fell to worthy conquerors, and a matter of proud satisfaction to every Englishman who reflects on the result of the enterprise.
+The visitor who arrives at Kandy in the evening will probably be attracted to an after-dinner stroll around the lake, by the lower road, upon the banks.
 The first impressions gained amidst the buzz of myriads of winged insects, and the weird effect of the overhanging hillsides, sparkling with the fairy lights of fireflies, will not be easily forgotten.
 At a thousand points through the darkening foliage these wonderful little spirit-lights appear and disappear.
-Moonlight effects of purely tropical scenery are to be seen to perfection here, where the bold fronds of the palms, the traveller's tree, and the plantains stand in black relief at various elevations in the soft white light.

-THE BROAD LEAVES OF THE PLANTAINS
+THE BROAD LEAVES OF THE PLANTAIN.

-KANDY, FROM THE UPPER LAKE ROAD
+KANDY FROM THE UPPER LAKE-ROAD.